fitzitsolutions/FITStutorials/files/Dockers_for_Beginners/dockers_for_beginners.md

 ```
 <br><br>

-Althought I love to troubleshoot this type of thing, I would like to proceed with this chellenge creation.<br>
+Although I love to troubleshoot this type of thing, I would like to proceed with this chellenge creation.<br>
 So it's time to simply rebuild the container like I was going to do anyway in the end.<br>
 This is a good time to check if mysql kept everything I've done, along with the wp-config files.<br>
 This is also why I keep making those bash scripts to run everything for me. <br>